Special Session 8

 Sorbonne University,

-France - ‘h-BN: Photoelectron Diffraction and Scattering Calculations’Dr. Mattias Muntwiler
+Abstract (PDF) - ‘h-BN: Photoelectron Diffraction and Scattering Calculations’Dr. Mattias Muntwiler

 Paul Scherrer Institute PSI,